 If the car insurance company is unable to find a car from within your area, they may have to find a replacement car outside your zip code, which can dramatically affect your car's true value.
 For instance, if you reside in a big city within Michigan, such as Detroit, Ann Arbor or Traverse City, then the cost of replacing your car will likely be more expensive then if you lived in a suburb or more rural part of Michigan.

-2. Making a car insurance claim could increase your rates
+2. Making a car insurance claim could increase your car insurance rates

 Typically, insurance companies raise your car insurance rate by 40 percent in the event of an accident.
 However, some insurance companies will only increase your personal rates as opposed to your entire rate, but that is at the discretion of the insurance company.